bitcoinbrisbane/DappBrowser6000/README.md

 # fireWolf

 ## Abstract

+When users want to "surf" the internet they use a client called a browser.
+The browser creates requests to servers and renders the returned texted into visual "pages" we call webpages.

+To interact with the ethereum blockchain, standard web browsers such as Chrome use plugins like MetaMask to call the ethereum blockchain and

+The goal of this project is to remove the burdern of users having to download plugins and bespoke dApps.
+FireWolf aims to be the default etherum browser.

+## Project Goals
-Unlike the internet where we have a set of clients browsers that render standardise HTML markup we do not have a *real* dAPP browser.
-The goal of this project is to define a set of new HTML tags that allow developers to write HTML style code and interface directly with Ethereum smart contracts.
+* define a set of new HTML tags that allow developers to write HTML style code and interface directly with Ethereum smart contracts.
 We call this standard EML (Etherum Markup Langauge).
+* write a cross platform browser that renders the above EML into pages

-## Approach (Proxy)
+## Approach / Architecure (Proxy)

+There are many other frameworks or templating engines / middlewares, such as Handlebars.  https://www.npmjs.com/package/handlebars

+### Local proxy server

 * Post the from to a NodeJS proxy https://github.com/bitcoinbrisbane/fireWolfProxy
 * Parse the markup from the DOM using https://github.com/bitcoinbrisbane/node-html-parser